 If the plan was implemented with fidelity but the team is not making adequate progress toward the goal, the team may need to modify their plan, or develop a new plan.
 This may require going back to step 2 to determine if the inferences and resulting hypothesis are appropriate.
 If the plan was not implemented with fidelity and adequate progress has not been made toward achieving the desired outcomes, then the team will need to determine what obstacles have prevented the plan from being fully implemented, and address these.
+They then implement the plan with any necessary modifications.
 If the goal is achieved, but the plan was not implemented, the team should reflect upon possible causes that resulted in the achievement of the goal.
-This awareness can help the team to act with wisdom and purpose as they work to achieve future goals.
+This awareness can help inform planning to achieve future goals.
 Finally, if the plan was implemented and the team has achieved the goal, or is making adequate progress toward achieving the goal, then the team simply needs to plan for sustainability, or, in some cases, declare "mission accomplished" and move on to the next problem.
 In this way, the DBDM becomes part of a cycle of continuous improvement.

-The following table is a decision making rubric that has been developed for Step 6 of the DBDM:
+The following table is a decision-making rubric that has been developed for Step 6 of the DBDM:

-Goal Not Met Goal Met Not Implemented with Fidelity Are there obstacles to implementation? ☐ Yes: Modify plan to eliminate obstacles Look at data to determine why goal was achieved ☐ No: Implement the plan Implemented with Fidelity Re-analyze data; develop an alternate hypothesis; modify the plan to Plan for sustained implementation address the alternative hypothesis Go back to your data; Data cycle around your most frequent behavior
+Goal Not Met Goal Met

+Not Implemented Are there obstacles to Look at data to determine why goal

+with Fidelity implementation? was achieved

+☐ Yes: Modify plan to eliminate

+obstacles

+☐ No: Implement the plan

+Implemented with Re-analyze data; develop an alternate Plan for sustained implementation

+Fidelity hypothesis; modify the plan to

+address the alternative hypothesis Go back to your data; Data cycle

+around your most frequent behavior

 Do you have a standard process for problem solving currently in place?
 If yes, do all team members know the steps in the process?
 Do all staff members know the steps?
-If no, where can you get further information or training to establish a consistent and efficient process for problem-solving schoolwide?
+If no, where can you get further information or training to establish a consistent and efficient process for schoolwide problem-solving?